Financial Bursary (16/17 starters)

 The following students are not eligible for the Sheffield Hallam Financial Bursary:

 - students continuing directly from one course to another in 2016 (for example from foundation degree or HND to final year of an Honours degree)

 - part-time students who are studying at less than 25% intensity of the equivalent full-time course

 - students whose fees are paid in whole or part through sponsorship (for example by their employer)

 * Residual household income is based on gross household income (before tax and national insurance) minus certain allowable deductions.
 These can include pension payments, which are eligible for certain specified tax relief, and allowances for other dependent children.
 For further information about this definition and how income is assessed, please visit https://www.gov.uk

 How to apply

-If you believe you are entitled to a bursary but have not heard anything by March 2018 please contact Student Help on firstname.lastname@example.org.
+If you believe you are entitled to a bursary but have not heard anything by March 2020 please contact Hallam Help .

 - apply to Student Finance England for a means-tested student finance assessment so they can verify your individual household income details

-- apply for this means-tested student finance assessment as soon as possible prior to starting your course, and no later than 27th May 2018
+- apply for this means-tested student finance assessment as soon as possible prior to starting your course, and no later than the end of May 2020

 - ensure that all supporting documentation, along with your bank account details, is supplied to Student Finance England